 Patient: I fell down two flights of concrete stairs and landed on my knees.
-It hurts to walk and bend my legs I think it might be my patella. on a pain scale of 1-10 (10 being the worst) it is a 8.3.
-I can’t go see a doctor soon.
+It hurts to walk and bend my legs I think it might be my patella.
+On a pain scale of 1-10 (10 being the worst) it is an 8.
+I can’t see a doctor soon as I am in a remote area with limited access.
 What should I do?